Mishkanian/stock-analysis/README.md

 ---

 ## Results

+### Stock Performance (2017 vs. 2018)
+Based on the analysis of the dataset for 12 specific stocks, it can be concluded that **these stocks performed far better in 2017 than in 2018.** Only one stock in the 2017 dataset had an overall negative return, whereas 10 stocks in 2018 had a negative return.
+ENPH and RUN are the only stocks to have a postive return in both years.
+The median return in 2017 was 41.54%, while the median *loss* in 2018 was -12.04%.
+The large, widespread decline in 2018 performace implies that there may have been external, rather than internal, factors that pulled down the success of these companies.
+However, further research and analysis are necessary before making decisive conclusions or offering recommendations for investments.

+### Refactoring Code
 After refactoring the code, I reduced the average code run time from 0.60 seconds to 0.13 seconds, a **78% increase in efficiency**.
 As seen in the images below, run-time is improved regardless of the selected year (2017 or 2018).

 ![2017:8_runtime](https://github.com/Mishkanian/stock-analysis/blob/main/Resources/VBA_Challenge_2017:8.png)